 Convent of Christ

-The grandeur of the convent and the spectacular nature of the various cloisters is undeniable.
-However, our experience was not the best.
+The grandeur of the convent and the spectacular nature of the various cloisters are undeniable.

 Tomar Castle